-4.3.1 Sampling rate

-A data sampling rate setting must be no slower than once per minute.
+4.3.1 Sampling rate A data sampling rate setting must be at least once per minute.

 4.3.2 Flight continuity

 There must be evidence that the glider did not land and that no MoP was used during the soaring performance.